Rolf Aalerud

 Rolf Aalerud (6 December 1921 - 22 May 2011) was a Norwegian engineer and politician for the Christian Democratic Party.

 He served as a deputy representative to the Parliament of Norway from Hedmark during the term 1981-1985.
-In total he met during 1 day of parliamentary session.
-In 1953 he founded his own engineer company in the heating, ventilation, and air conditioning field.
-The company evolved to the limited company Aalerud.
+In total, he met during 1 day of parliamentary session.
+In 1953 he founded his own engineering company in the heating, ventilation, and air conditioning field.
+The company evolved into the limited company Aalerud.
 He resided in Brumunddal.